Styrax platanifolius

-Styrax platanifolius is a species of flowering plant in the family Styracaceae known by the common name sycamoreleaf snowbell.
+Styrax platanifolius is a species of flowering plant in the family Styracaceae known by the common name sycamoreleaf snowbell or "Texas Snowbell".
 It is native to northeastern Mexico in the states of Coahuila, Nuevo León, and Tamaulipas and the US state of Texas, especially on the Edwards Plateau.
+Styrax flowering season is estimated to be during the months of April-May.
+Its fruiting season has been observed to be during July-September.

+Styrax platanifolius thrive in more of a subhumid climate (40-70 cm mean annual precipitation, significant summer rain).

 Description

-This is a shrub which can grow to 6 meters.
+This is a flowering shrub which can grow to 6 meters.
 The leaves are variable in shape, generally oval with smooth, toothed, or lobed edges, and measuring 4.5 to 12 centimeters in length.
 The inflorescence is a solitary flower or cluster of up to 7.
 The bell-shaped white flower is 1 or 2 centimeters long.
 The fruit is a hairy, spherical capsule about a centimeter long.

 Taxonomy

 There are five subspecies of this plant.
 Some were formerly considered species, but genetic analysis suggests they are more closely related and should be treated as subtaxa of one species.
 The subspecies are mostly characterized on the basis of the amount and arrangement of hairs on the leaves and other parts.
+The Texas Snowbell is characterized mostly by its shape.
+The petals of the shrub are white and it hangs upside down.
+This shape resembles a bell and because of the color it gained the name “snowbell”.